SETINSTRANSLATION

 1

-Offset from the IMU center of navigation to the phase center of the primary GNSS antenna.
+Offset from the IMU centre of navigation to the phase centre of the primary GNSS antenna.

 The standard deviation defaults are set to 10% of the translation value (up to a max of 10 meters).